damphyr/gaudi/doc/EXTENDING.md

 #Extending Gaudi

-Which is to say, actually using the thing.
+Which is to say, making the thing usable.
 As it is stated clearly in the README, Gaudi is to be used as a springboard for creating build systems and is not an off-the-shelf solution that will work out of the box.
 That it will work out of the box if you follow the default conventions is just a nice bonus for the three people that use those conventions.

 So this document outlines where you have to replace or add stuff to get the job done.